nacika-ins/scala-native/docs/nir.md

 # Native Intermediate Representation (NIR)

-NIR is high-level object-orriented SSA-based representation.
+NIR is high-level object-oriented SSA-based representation.
 The core of the representation is a subset of LLVM instructions, types and values, augmented with a number of high-level primitives that are necessary to efficiently compiler modern languages like Scala.